Legacy-Visuals-Project/Animatium/README.md

 - [X] dontCloseChat
     - Description: Stops minecraft from closing the chat screen on teleport/some situations.
     - Type: BOOLEAN

+### Fixes

+- [X] fixMirrorArmSwing
+    - Description: Fix the left-arm swing mirroring.
+    - Type: BOOLEAN
+- [X] disableServerPoseAndBlockingVisualUpdates
+    - Description: Stops the server from updating your pose/animations.
+(Fixes MC-159163)
+    - Type: BOOLEAN
+- [X] upMinPixelTransparencyLimit
+    - Description: Makes the minimum 0-transparency value less than or equal to 0.1.
+This fixes textures with invisible pixels that cause issues.
+    - Type: BOOLEAN
   </details>

 <details>
   <summary>Movement</summary>

 ## 🏃 Movement

+### Sneaking

+- [X] removeSmoothSneaking
+    - Description: Removes the smooth sneaking camera animation, making it like it was in 1.8-1.12.2.
+    - Type: BOOLEAN
+- [X] oldSneakAnimationInterpolation
+    - Description: Brings back the <=1.7.x sneaking camera animation interpolation.
+    - Type: BOOLEAN
+- [X] fakeOldSneakEyeHeight
+    - Description: Changes the sneak eye height to be as it was in <=1.13.2 visually.
+    - Type: BOOLEAN
+- [X] fixSneakingFeetPosition
+    - Description: Fixes the sneaking model offset to be like <=1.11.x.
+    - Type: BOOLEAN
+- [X] oldSneakingFeetPosition
+    - Description: Fixes the sneaking model offset to be like <1.14?
+    - Type: BOOLEAN
+- [X] syncPlayerModelWithEyeHeight
+    - Description: Synchronizes the player model to the eye height like in <=1.7.x.
+    - Type: BOOLEAN
+- [X] sneakAnimationWhileFlying
+    - Description: Shows the sneaking animation in third-person whilst flying down like in <=1.13.x.
+    - Type: BOOLEAN

+### Other

 - [X] rotateBackwardsWalking
     - Description: Rotates the entity body sideways when walking backwards like it was in <=1.11.2.